BU-CLOUD-F20/Securing_MS_Integrity/README.md

 ## 1. Vision and Goals Of The Project:

 Securing_MS_Integrity will be the verifier to ensure integrity of these [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipelines to ensure and enforce sanity of these security checks.
-High-Level Goals of Securing_MS_Integrity include:
+High-Level Goals of pipeline include:

-* Providing a simple, straightforward user experience for non-expert users

-* Providing a user interface that allows users to access multiple, potentially distrusting providers offering possibly competing services

-* Enabling a marketplace to show the high- (Hadoop Service, PaaS, Appliances) and low- (VMs, Storage, Computer, Networking, etc.) level customizable offerings of multiple providers
+* Designing and building a solution wherein every task in the Tekton pipeline (unit test, vulnerability scan, license scan, etc.) will sign their results

+* Building a verifier that could verify the output of the pipeline and ensure integrity

 ## 2. Users/Personas Of The Project

-MOC-UI will be used by the end-users of MOC including researchers from BU, NU, MIT, HU and UMass, MGHPCC contributing companies, Commonwealth companies and government institutions, and paying users.

-It targets only end-users and simple use cases for non-expert users.

-It does not target:

-* MOC admin users, who will work against the command line.

-* Administrators of cloud services, who will continue to use existing tools like Horizon.

-* Advanced users with complex requirements who are expected to use command line interfaces.
+Securing virifier will be used by the researchers for companies and individuals who usually use cloud platforms to run tasks in CI/CD pipeline.
+It can be used in multiple systems, including Windows, Mac and Linux.

+This project will not target the correctness of the pipeline itself.
+We are assuming that all the pipeline works perfectly and only cares about the integrity of them.

 ## 3. Scope and Features Of The Project:

-MOC-UI
+Securing_MS_Integrity

+find a solution to combine a framework “in-toto” and Tekton.

 * Presents a simple compelling interface for end-users